zakwatts/practice-git/SQUASH_AND_MERGE.md

 ## Squashing

 You should now have two commits in the `squashing` branch, one adding hello world, and one about the merge.
-When you contribute to a large project, you usually *squash* all the commits into a single commit for brevity.
-So, a single feature gets a single commit.
+When you contribute to a large project, you usually *squash* all new commits into a single commit for brevity.
+So, one feature gets one commit.

 To *squash* the multiple commits into one, we can do an *interactive rebase*.
 To start, run `git rebase --interactive HEAD~2`.
 Replace the `pick` on the second line with `s` to squash the commit.
 Save the file and exit the editor.
 You will then be prompted to enter a new commit message for the combination of the two commits.